 The weather can especially influence the allergic reactions for those allergic to pollen.
 Weather conditions can determine the amount of pollen production throughout the year.
 For example: a mild winter can signify an early Texas allergy season because the trees tend to start pollinating earlier than usual, while a long winter can delay pollen production.

 While humidity can be good for pollen allergies because it weights down the pollen and keeps it on the ground, rainy days can actually mean worse allergy symptoms for those allergic to pollen.
 Rain tends to burst pollen particles, releasing them into the air at a much higher concentration.

 Dry wind can wreak havoc for those allergic to pollen.
-The wind tends to blow the pollen particles into the air and spread them around more easily.
+The wind tends to blow the pollen particles into the air and spread them around more easily, sometimes causing chronic dry nose.
 If you have pollen allergies, shut the windows and stay indoors on windy days.

 The weather is ever changing and it is sometimes hard to predict, which is why it is important to treat the root of your allergies in order to be able to enjoy your time in and outdoors no matter what the weather brings.
 For more information about treating your allergies, make an appointment with our expert allergist: Dr. Pasha.